AaryanVaid/evolvingworld/README.md

 (This is a new work in progress to a plugin I already built.
 Many things are already there but not shown here) for now, I've restarted the progress i did, since it did not belong my ideology.

 THIS PROJECT IS ON BREAK (no idea when resumed), being a solo dev, this has gotten onto me mentally very quickly, and to save my mental health and peace, i'll be pausing this for now.
-(I'll keep you posted when i do stuff because i can not fully commit tot his project yet)